Sep 16, 2021

 In a physical retail store, shoppers can try out any appliances or clothing items before committing to the purchase.
 This can’t be done when shopping online.

 In order to overcome this issue, online shopping stores regularly employ a return policy if the item does not meet the customer’s requirements.
-However, this results in additional hassle that customers don’t appreciate.
+However, this results in the additional hassle that customers don’t appreciate.

 However, technology is being developed to solve this problem.
 Some online retailers integrate Augmented Reality (AR) into their shopping experience.
 This allows customers to see how the product fits them with the help of a virtual display.